Let’s Go Bananas Birthday Party! Ideas and food for a birthday party theme that’s all about bananas. Why bananas? The birthday boy asked for it!

 Me: A banana party?
 You want a banana party?

 I was shocked.
 I thought, for sure, we would be having a PJ Masks birthday party because they are obsessed.
 Nope, banana party.
-A few days later, I asked again, just to make sure, and he again was adamant about having a banana party.
+A few days later, I asked again, just to make sure.
+And he again was adamant about having a banana party.

 Just recently, Justin said this came about because the boys were talking in the playroom and lately, Tyler likes to say random words like toothbrush, lemon, and, you guessed it, banana.
-So when I asked about the party, banana was what he had in mind, and he went with it.
+When I asked about the party, banana was what he had in mind, and he went with it.
 So, now I am going with it.

 So what do we do for a banana party?
 He said no to monkeys, and he doesn’t even know what Bananas in Pajamas is.
 I started trying to look for ideas online and there isn’t much to go with for a banana party.